Chakr3y/polyominoGenerator/README.md

 - implement FreePolyomino enumeration
 - refine algorithm (e.g. chiral and free polyomino should be restricted to $`n`$ x $`\frac{n}{2}`$ )
+- use adjacency matrix to track visited cells when propagating?

 ## Dependencies